angr/angr/docs/advanced-topics/structured_data.rst

 angr has a system for representing types.
 These SimTypes are found in ``angr.types`` - an instance of any of these classes represents a type.
-Many of the types are incomplete unless they are supplamented with a SimState - their size depends on the architecture you're running under.
+Many of the types are incomplete unless they are supplemented with a SimState - their size depends on the architecture you're running under.
 You may do this with ``ty.with_arch(arch)``, which returns a copy of itself, with the architecture specified.